 Sekt

 Simply put, Sekt is sparkling wine, and what’s New Year’s Eve without sparkling wine?
-(Remember, the word Champagne can only be used to describe sparkling wine specifically from the Champagne region of France… you can have that too) Pop open a bottle at Midnight and toast your friends with the word “Prosit!”
-Fun fact! the word “Prosit” comes from Latin, and means “may it succeed“!
+(Remember, the word Champagne can only be used to describe sparkling wine specifically from the Champagne region of France.)
+You can have Champagne if you like.
+Pop open a bottle at Midnight and toast your friends with the word “Prosit!”
+Fun fact!
+The word “Prosit” comes from Latin and means “may it succeed“!

 Guten Rutsch!

 This time of year, Germans will wish you a “Guten Rutsch”… a good slide?
 (They must have seen me walk on icy cobblestones!)
-Actually, there are few different etiologies for this word.
-One comes from the Grimm brothers dictionary for sliding (when Rutsch is used in the feminine form)… so, wishing you a good slide into the New Year.
+There are few different etiologies for this word.
+One comes from the Grimm brothers dictionary for sliding (when Rutsch is used in the feminine form.)
+So, wishing you a good slide into the New Year.
 The masculine form means a short journey.
 (WHY are their differences?
-My daughter would say “blame the patriarchy”, but the reality is that German is a funky language) ANYWAY… Goethe used the term anrutschen in a humorous way to describe traveling or arriving.
-(Figures that a New Year’s Traditions in Germany will dwell on grammer…)
+My daughter would say, “blame the patriarchy,” but the reality is that German is a funky language) ANYWAY… Goethe used the term anrutschen in a humorous way to describe traveling or arriving.
+(Is anyone surprised that New Year’s Traditions in Germany will dwell on grammar?)

-Another theory (you are enjoying this, aren’t you?) is that Rutsch comes from the Yiddish word Rosh… and since Rosh Hashanah is the Jewish New Year (which is actually no where NEAR the Silvester) the word just stuck.
+Another theory is that Rutsch comes from the Yiddish word Rosh.
+Since Rosh Hashanah is the Jewish New Year, which is actually nowhere near the Silvester, the word just stuck.

-Where ever the words came from, they mean the same thing… HAPPY NEW YEAR and All the best in the New Year!!
+Wherever the words come from, they mean the same thing… HAPPY NEW YEAR and All the best in the New Year!!

 Good Luck Charms

 Germans love good luck charms.
 And they give a LOT of them as gifts for New Year.
-(I figure, a little good luck can’t help, so why not!)
-Usually the charms are pigs or mushrooms.
-Why a pig? years ago, if you had a pig on your farm, it meant that you would probably survive without starving.
+Usually, the charms are pigs or mushrooms.
+Why a pig?
+Years ago, if you had a pig on your farm, you would survive without starving.
 Why a mushroom?
 Because the red and white Amanita muscaria grows near Christmas Trees.
-Also lucky are ladybugs, horse shoes and clover.
-These little charm gifts are often made from Marzipan or Chocolate (yum).
-And this time of year there are LOADs to choose from in the stores and markets.
+Also lucky are ladybugs, horseshoes, and clover.
+These little charm gifts are sometimes made from Marzipan or Chocolate (yum).
+And this time of year, there are LOADs to choose from in the stores and markets.

 Chimney Sweeps

-We can’t forget that luckiest of people… the Chimney Sweep.
+We can’t forget that luckiest of people of all, the Chimney Sweep.
 The German word “Schornsteinfeger” is one of the ultimate tongue twisters!
-Remember Bert in Mary Poppins… singing about the “good luck” that rubs off (actually, that’s soot)… well it turns out that Schornsteinfeger are lucky for a reason.
-In a world where everything was flammable, no one had insurance (a German nightmare), and chimneys frequently caught fire… the guy that serviced those chimneys was everyone’s best buddy.
+Remember Bert in Mary Poppins singing about the “good luck” that rubs off (actually, that’s soot)… well it turns out that Schornsteinfeger are lucky for a reason.
+In a world where everything was flammable, no one had insurance (a German nightmare), and chimneys frequently caught fire.
+The guy servicing those chimneys was everyone’s best buddy.
+Learn more about that here-> Chimney Sweeps

 Raclette